Virginia Tech® home

 • No USS meetings shall be longer than ninety (90) minutes unless an extension is approved by a two-thirds (⅔) majority of the voting members present.
 Meetings can be extended by a maximum of 30 minutes.
 With the additional time, no meetings can exceed a total of one-hundred and twenty (120) minutes.

-Section 2: Student Rights During USS Meetings
+Section 2: Non-Voting Student Member Rights During USS Meetings

-• Members may not be given the floor if the presiding officer feels that excessive discussion will hamper the fulfillment of the meeting’s agenda.
+• Student members may not be given the floor if the presiding officer feels that excessive discussion will hamper the fulfillment of the meeting’s agenda.
 However, if there is additional time left at the end of the session, any member will be allowed to share their perspectives on an issue that has already been discussed that day, in the Public Forum.

-• If a member is found to be deliberately disruptive to the senate proceedings, the presiding officer shall initially issue a warning to the individual.
+• If a student member is found to be deliberately disruptive to the senate proceedings, the presiding officer shall initially issue a warning to the individual.
 If such behavior is repeated, the presiding officer, with the advice of the cabinet, will ask the individual to vacate the meeting.

 Section 3: Petitions & Requests

-Section 5: Elections
+Section 4: Elections

 • USS elections shall be governed by the following rules: